nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 if you encounter an emergency or serious medical issue that your clinic can't handle, our software provides you with a list of public hospitals and their contact details, including hospitals' name and emergency hotlines.
 This makes it easy for you to quickly locate and contact nearby hospitals for further medical attention.

-<div markdown="block" class="alert alert-info">:information_source: Please note that you are not allowed to edit or
+<div markdown="block" class="alert alert-warning">:information_source: Please note that you are not allowed to edit or
 change the hospital list in CareFlow.
 However, if you believe that a hospital is missing from our directory, please feel free to [contact us](https://ay2223s2-cs2103t-w09-3.github.io/tp/AboutUs.html) and let us know.
 We are committed to constantly improving our software to meet your needs.